 A flooring loan helps a company stock their inventory.
 For example, a brand new car dealership needs to fill their "floor" with cars.
 To do this, they could get a flooring loan that funds a large purchase of cars so the new dealership has cars to sell.
 These loans are typically paid back quickly (most come due around 90 days).
 A payment on a flooring loan is called a curtailment.

 Installment loans are the most common types of loans.
-These loans are given to finance lots of different things and have a definite length and repayment schedule.
-Installment implies that the loan will be repaid in regular, predetermined payments.
-Installment loans usually work like this.
+Installment loans can finance many things (cars, technology, etc.).These loans have a definite length and repayment schedule.
+This means the loan will be repaid by regular, predetermined payments or installments.

 When a customer signs a lease they are not agreeing to pay on the principal value, they are agreeing to make payments that cover the depreciation of an asset.
 For example, many people lease cars, rather than get an installment loan or purchase them, because cars can lose value over time.
 Lease payments include a lease charge or a rent charge portion which is how the lender makes a profit.
 The ownership of a lease is never transferred to the lessee.